felipe-allmeida/RebusWithRabbitMQ/README.md

-# Saga Pattern using Rebus With RabbitMQ
+# Saga Pattern using Rebus with RabbitMQ

 I created this project as a example for the Saga pattern using Rebus with RabbitMQ.